razziel89/mdslw/README.md

   in text.
   A tab, including all whitespace before and after it, will also be replaced by a single space.
-  Use the `retain-whitespace` feature to influence this behaviour.
+  Use the `keep-linebreaks` feature and prefix linebreaks by a [non-breaking space][wiki nbsp] to influence this behaviour.
 * There are flavours of markdown that define additional markup syntax that `mdslw` cannot recognise but instead detects as text.
   Consequently, `mdslw` might cause formatting changes that causes such special syntax to be lost.
+  You can use [non-breaking spaces][wiki nbsp] to work around that.
 * Some line breaks added by `mdslw` might not be considered nice looking.
   Use a [non-breaking space][wiki nbsp] instead of a normal space to prevent a line break at a position.